 Kenneth Stiles Advisory, PLLC

-With degrees in economics, engineering, and the law, and with over 20 years of experience in the construction industry, Matthew advises clients on all aspects of construction project delivery, from drafting and negotiating contracts, to contract administration and the avoidance and resolution of disputes.
+With degrees in economics, engineering, and the law, and with over 25 years of experience in the construction industry, Matthew advises corporate clients on a wide range of construction-related legal issues.

 Before leaving Canada in 2014 to obtain a law degree in America, Matthew worked as an engineer for Peter Kiewit Sons, one of North America’s leading international general contractors.
-Matthew worked on some of the largest projects in the world, from a hydroelectric power plant project in Ontario, to an iron mine infrastructure development project in Newfoundland and Labrador, to several oil sands development projects in Northern Alberta.
+As an engineer with Kiewit, Matthew contributed to the development of some of the largest projects in the world: from Imperial Oil & Exxon Mobil's Kearl Oil Sands development project in the Athabasca Oil Sands to Rio Tinto & the Iron Ore Company of Canada's expansion program in Newfoundland and Labrador.

 Writing Projects